 Since the end of May, 39 people identified as opponents of the government, including seven presidential candidates, were unfairly arrested.
 Some of them were forcibly disappeared for a period of time and held in secret for months before being allowed contact with a lawyer or their relatives.

-For more information or to organize an interview, please contact Duncan Tucker: [email protected]
+For more information or to organize an interview, please contact Amnesty International press office: [email protected]